 As we mentioned above, studies have shown that cracking your joints really doesn’t have any adverse or beneficial effects on your bones or joints; unless it’s causing pain.

 For years, the idea has been circulated that if you pop your joints frequently, you’ll end up with arthritis.
-It’s unclear when, how or why this this myth started circulating, all we know is that, despite growing amounts of research to the contrary, people still believe the old wive’s tale.
+It’s unclear when, how or why this this myth started circulating, all we know is that, despite growing amounts of research to the contrary, people still believe the old wives tale.

-Still not convinced?
 Well, to prove it, we’re going to dive into some of the research that has been compiled on this topic over the years, starting with a brave man named Dr. Donald Unger.

 Dr. Unger took science into his own hand (literally) after he grew tired of the renowned authorities in his life, “(his mother, several aunts and, later, his mother-in-law) [informing] him that cracking his knuckles would lead to arthritis of the fingers.”
 He popped the knuckles in his left hand at least twice for 50 years, comparing the difference between the knuckles he cracked and those he hadn’t.